 Dr. Ton N. Schumacher is the deputy director of the Netherlands Cancer Institute in Amsterdam and a professor of Immunotechnology at Leiden University Medical Center.

 Dr. Schumacher is renowned for advancing our understanding of how immune cells identify tumor-specific antigens and then use them to target cancer cells, and for his development of techniques that improved our ability to identify and monitor anti-cancer T cell responses before and after treatment.
-Among other honors, he has received the 2016 William B. Coley Award and was elected to the European Molecular Biology Organization (EMBO).
+Among other honors, he has received the 2016 William B. Coley Award for Distinguished Research in Tumor Immunology and was elected to the European Molecular Biology Organization (EMBO).